pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMGetSystemPath>`__ :index:`XPLMGetSystemPath`

-.. py:function:: getPrefsPath()
+.. py:function:: getPrefsPath() -> str

+    :return: Full path to a file in preferences directory

     This routine returns a full path to **a file** that is within X-Plane's preferences directory.

-    :return: Full path to a file in preferences directory
-    :rtype: str

     (You should remove the file name back to the last directory separator to get the preferences directory.)